lyday25/Ansible-project/adhoc-command/command.md

 ssh-keygen
 cd .ssh
 ls
-## cat the keys and note the public key, you will drop the pub in other target machines.
+## cat the keys and note the public key, you will drop the public key in other target machines.
 Then go to target machine1
 cd .ssh
 ls
 ## copy authorised_key and vi.
 Then copy the ansible controller public key under it and save